unibas-tilics/tilics/README.md

 Please put your illustration for the artist(s) to the same directory.

-Commit and push to your previously created branch.
+Commit and push your changes to the repository.

 ##### Step 3 : Open a pull request